cisagov/ncats-data-dictionary/NCATS_Data_Dictionary.md

 The data in this collection is derived from domains collected by our [gatherer](https://github.com/cisagov/gatherer), which pulls in domains from Cyber Hygiene and the GSA.
-NOTE:More details may be available in the GitHub [README](https://github.com/cisagov/cyhy-ct-logs/blob/initial/README.md) documents for [gatherer](https://github.com/cisagov/gatherer) and
+NOTE: More details may be available in the GitHub [README](https://github.com/cisagov/cyhy-ct-logs/blob/initial/README.md) documents for [gatherer](https://github.com/cisagov/gatherer) and